Declaro

 Conclusion

-TThe new Trips in the Cloud website is modern and provides a clear structure of information with transparent product details.
+The new Trips in the Cloud website is modern and provides a clear structure of information with transparent product details.
 This has led to a decrease in visitor bounce rates of 30%.
 Heatmaps also indicate users are able to find relevant information much faster.

-Some key takeaways from this project are:
+Key takeaways from this project are:

 • Design for a team.
 Setting up documentation and a clear design systems means that hand-overs are smooth, giving developers the tools they need to start implementation.